maxydey/exersice/README.md

 This is a test exersice for a job interview.

-Time spent: 4h of development, another 2 hour of refactoring and unit test coveradge.
+Time spent: 4 hours of development, another 2 hour of refactoring and unit test coveradge.

 App uses [coinmarketcap API](https://coinmarketcap.com/api/) to fetch list of cryptocurencies.